8 Historic Houses asociated with Elizabeth I

 Hatfield is one of the great stately homes of England.
 It began as a palace for the Bishop of Ely but when Henry VIII dissolved the monasteries at the outset of the Reformation he seized the Bishop's palace and turned it into a royal palace.

-When Princess Elizabeth, the daughter of Henry's second wife Anne Boleyn, was just 3 months old Henry VIII sent her to Hatfield.
+When Princess Elizabeth, the daughter of Henry's second wife Anne Boleyn, was just three months old Henry VIII sent her to Hatfield.
 The infant princess had her own household, and her elder sister Princess Mary served as a lady-in-waiting.
 Elizabeth lived at Hatfield for much of her childhood.

 When her elder sister Mary ascended to the throne Elizabeth became a virtual prisoner at Hatfield.
 She lived a very constrained life but she is known to have enjoyed masques, plays, singing, and bear-baiting while living here.